SRJ00/SRJ00.github.io/index.md

-<font size="7"> A Peaceful place to learn Data Science and Machine Learning. </font>
+ A Peaceful place to learn Data Science and Machine Learning.

 ![Image of fast.ai logo](images/logo.png)